defold/doc/docs/en/manuals/components.md

 ::: important
 If two components have the exact same z-value the order is undefined and you may end up with components flickering back and forth or components being rendered in one order on one platform and in another order on another platform.

 The render script defines a near and far plane for z-values.
 Any component with a z-value that falls outside of this range will not be rendered.
 The default range is -1 to 1 but [it can easily be changed](/manuals/render/#default-view-projection).
+The numerical precision on the Z values with a near and far limit of -1 and 1 is very high.
+When working with 3D assets, you may need to change the near and far limits of the default projection in a custom render script.
+See the [Render manual](/manuals/render/) for more information.
 :::